Hotel Andaluz: History

 Opened on June 9, 1939, the Hilton was the first modern high-rise hotel in New Mexico.
 It was one of the first hotels in Conrad Hilton's Hilton Hotels chain and the first Hilton-branded hotel outside the state of Texas.
 Architect Anton F. Korn designed the 160-room ten-story building in the New Mexico Territorial Revival style, with earthtone stucco, brick coping along the roofline, and southwest-style woodwork and furnishings.
 After a new Hilton opened near the Big I freeway interchange in 1971, the older hotel was sold in 1974 and rebranded as the Hotel Plaza.
 It was sold again in 1981 and closed.
 The new owners planned to restore it as the Hotel Bradford, but the hotel sat vacant and never opened under that name.
 The hotel was finally renovated in 1984, with the number of rooms reduced to 114, and reopened on August 3, 1984 as La Posada de Albuquerque.

 In 2005, the hotel was purchased by Gary Goodman, whose company Goodman Realty Group is also behind the upcoming Winrock Town Center.
 In March 2008, the hotel underwent an extensive $30 million renovation and restoration, reopening as Hotel Andaluz on October 1, 2009.
 The hotel was honored with LEED Gold certification for its sustainability, and has been recognized many times over the years by Conde Nast as one of the top hotels in the U.S. southwest.
-The property features Más Tapas y Vino, a Spanish-influenced "dining experience" under the helm of Executive Chef Marc Quinones.
+The property features Char, a restaurant celebrating "New Mexico's rich culinary heritage" under the helm of Chef Marco A. Espinoza which opened in March 2025.
 It also offers the Ibiza Urban Rooftop Lounge and an extensive live entertainment program on weekends.
 6000 sqft of conference facilities.